Paragon PortfolioPhotographer Male Chicago, Illinois, US

 This little section below is for my own temporary thoughts, mind-wanderings, and/or mild rants: :)

 1) If you're afraid to say you love someone's work, then I wonder if something is keeping you from letting go and creating work that others will love? hmm.

 The other thing to remember - from a photographer's standpoint - is that no one will ever notice our work if we don't apply ALL of the tricks of our trade - to include the manipulation of images using that awesome digital darkroom known as Photoshop.
 So don't blame talented photographers for giving society what it demands.
-To reject the use of Photoshop is the same as denying the creative darkroom techniques in the days of film.
+To reject the use of Photoshop is the same as denying the creative darkroom techniques applied back in the days of film.
 Photo manipulation and retouching have ALWAYS been an integral part of any successful equation.
 It's nothing new to the digital era.
 As a photographer - and even as a viewer of photographic imagery - the sooner you understand this, realize it, and accept it, the better off everyone will be.
 But make no mistake, NONE of this art could be possible without the presence and abilities of a carefully chosen model.
-Which is why I am forever grateful to the creative models who are - and are becoming - wonderful artists in their own rite! :)
+Which is why I am forever grateful for the creative models who are - and are becoming - wonderful artists in their own rite! :)

 I hope that makes sense.

 CreditsMy Credits are the same as References.
 I'm hoping this list grows quickly!